beyond-all-reason/RecoilEngine/doc/site/content/docs/guides/rendering/making-shaders.md

 };
 ```

+To include this in your shader, it's better to append this to the beginning of your shader on the lua side with [`gl.GetEngineUniformBuffer()`](docs/lua-api/gl/#glgetengineuniformbufferdef), like `fragment = gl.GetEngineUniformBuffer() ..
+VFS.LoadFile("path/to/shader.frag.glsl")`.
+This way, if something changes, you won't have to update all of your scripts, but we will still have to update this article.

 ### Custom Uniforms

 Often times, you want to pass in your own uniform data.
 To do that, we have to define uniform bindings when creating our shader.
 Our fragment shader has an input texture, so let's put that in: